-The 2012-2013 Guide is provided for the faculty of IUPUI by the IUPUI Faculty Council and the Dean of the Faculties Office as a supplement to the Indiana University system-wide Academic Handbook.
-The Faculty Guide does not duplicate the information already printed in the IU Academic Handbook.
-For complete information on any topic, faculty members should consult both the system-wide and the campus handbooks.
+The 2014-15 IUPUI Faculty Guide is provided for the faculty of IUPUI by the IUPUI Faculty Council and the Office of Academic Affairs.
+It is meant to be a supplement to the University Policies.
+(The Indiana University Academic Handbook was discontinued in 2014, and the contents were moved to the University Policies.)
+The University Policies can be found here.
+The IUPUI Faculty Guide does not duplicate the information in the University Policies.
+For complete information on any topic, faculty members should consult both the University Policies and the appropriate campus guide(s).
 For many topics, reference is made to additional sources of detailed information.
-Such resources are available in the IUPUI Faculty Council Office, the Dean of the Faculties Office, and the IUPUI Home Page.
+Such resources are available in the IUPUI Faculty Council Office, the Office of Academic Affairs, and the IUPUI Home Page.
+Archived university policies can also be found here.

-The guide is updated collaboratively, on an ongoing basis, by the IFC through the IFC Handbook Committee and the Office of the Dean of the Faculties.
+The guide is updated collaboratively, on an ongoing basis, by the IFC through the IFC Faculty Guide Committee and the Office of Academic Affairs.